Rokudenashi Blues: Video games

-A video game entitled Rokudenashi Blues, produced by Bandai and developed by TOSE, was released for the Family Computer in 1993.
+A video game entitled Rokudenashi Blues, produced by Bandai and developed by Tose, was released for the Family Computer in 1993.
 Another video game entitled Rokudenashi Blues: Taiketsu!
 Tōkyō Shitennō (ろくでなしBLUES 対決！東京四天王) was released for the Super Famicom in 1994.

 Five characters from Rokudenashi Blues appear in the Nintendo DS battle royale game Jump Ultimate Stars.
 In the game, Maeda is a Support character (he may either punch the opponents or run them over with his scooter), while Yamashita, Sawamura, Chiaki and Masa are Help-type characters.
 He was one of the main characters in Famicom Jump II: Saikyō no Shichinin, a roleplaying game released in 1991.

 Some Rokudenashi Blues characters are also featured in Cult Jump, an adventure-trivia game released for the Game Boy.

 Drama

-A Japanese television drama was announced in the 25th issue of Weekly Young Jump in May 2011.
+A Japanese television drama was announced by Weekly Young Jump in May 2011.
 It was broadcast on Nippon TV from July 6 to September 28, 2011.

 Reception

-Rokudenashi Blues had over 60 million copies in circulation as of August 2013, making it one of the best-selling manga series.
+Rokudenashi Blues had over 60 million copies in circulation by August 2013, making it one of the best-selling manga series.